What are Orthotics?

 What do I do next?

 If you think that you might need orthotics, please telephone the Clinic to make an appointment to see an osteopath.
-Both Jonathan Penny (Principal Osteopath) and James Horwood have undertaken additional post-graduate training in orthotics.
+Jonathan Penny (Principal Osteopath) has undertaken additional post-graduate training in orthotics.